 And Abraham called the name of that place Adonai-Yireh ("G-d will be revealed"); as it is said to this day: "On the mount G-d will appear."

 The land of Moriah means Seen of Yah and takes us back to MRH, the mirror in which Danny has his vision.
 The offering is OLH, as a burnt offering, a holocaust.
 A similar word is a step, or stairs, the idea of ascent.
 Abraham rises and takes two (shnayim, from ShNH, double, refer to my notes on ShNH) boys and Isaac and the wood for the offering and proceeds to the place of sacrifice, which the party reaches on the third day.
 Isaac asks where is the lamb for the burnt offering and Abraham replies that god will provide.
 The word for lamb is seh from Sha'ah (desolate).
 Abraham builds the altar, binds his son, and takes his knife to slay him--at which point, as the story goes, he is stopped by a messenger of god and is provided instead a ram caught in a thicket by its horns (QRN, horn, cornet, elephant's tooth, rays, shine).
 That Abraham was stopped in time however is not always the accepted view.
-There are other readings that determine Abraham did indeed slay Isaac as he returned from this trip not with Isaac but only with the two boys who had accompanied them.
+There are other readings that determine Abraham did indeed slay Isaac, for he returned from this trip not with Isaac but only with the two boys who had accompanied them.

 The word for the knife with which Abraham was going to use to kill Isaac is ma'akeleth, meaning something with which to eat.